-You know how at times recognizing and celebrating your accomplishments is impossible?
+You know how at times recognizing and celebrating your accomplishments seems impossible?

-I’ve been there.
 Though I will admit that until recently, I rarely identified it as burnout.
 I told myself I was just “unproductive.”
 But that’s different.
 Unproductive is when you spent your whole day putting out fires instead of getting to your task list.
-Or when you feel fine but just got sucked into looking at old pictures on a high school friend’s Facebook pages for two hours.
+Or when you feel fine but just got sucked into scrolling through Instagram for too long.

 Burnout is wondering why you even do this anymore.

-Some things that I do when burnout hits, hopefully they will help you too:
+Here are some things that I do when burnout hits, hopefully they will help you too:

 Exercise.
 This was never a motivator for me in the past.
 I’m not one of those people who gets really excited to exercise.
 But then I found barre and that changed.
-Whatever your chosen exercise, movement is a must for helping with burnout.
+Whatever your chosen exercise, movement is so helpful for addressing burnout.